-A complete schedule of all streamed and televised Bundesliga games for the season 2019/20.
-Last round of the season is played in May.
+A complete schedule of all streamed and televised Bundesliga games for the season 2020/21.
+Last round of the season is played in May 2021.
 Defending champions are Bayern Munich.
 The Bundesliga is considered one of the best and most competitive leagues in the world.
 This is why Bundesliga on tv is a spectacular sport on tv event and millions tune in to watch live football on tv that comes from the top German league.
 Throughout the years, the Bundesliga has played host to some of the most talented football players ever to grace the game such as Jadon Sancho, Timo Werner and Kai Havertz and teams that have made history in the footballing world.
 If you are looking to move away from the leagues you have grown accustomed to watching week in, week out, and want to try to watch some new football tv from elsewhere in the world, then Bundesliga on TV should be on the top of your list.
 Make sure you keep yourself up to date with all the Bundesliga games with our latest game schedule, available right here!